Spatially-resolved dynamics of the amplitude Schmid-Higgs mode in disordered superconductors

 {Investigating} the collective excitations in superconductors provides crucial insights into the complex structure of their order parameter and associated dynamical responses \cite{vaks1962collective,schmid1968,Artemenko1979,Kulik1981,Arseev2006,Shimano2019}.
 Unlike the well-studied phase fluctuations, the collective dynamics of the order parameter amplitude (so-called Schmid-Higgs (SH) mode) has received much less attention due to experimental challenges in its detection, primarily caused by its decoupling from density fluctuations.
-However, recent advances in terahertz and Raman spectroscopic probes have made direct observation of the SH mode more accessible \cite{SHTerahertz2013,SH_measured_2014,sherman2015higgs,Grasset2018}, in turn prompting a renewed wave of theoretical interest in the amplitude fluctuations \cite{Kos2004,Combescot2006,Barankov2006,Yuzbashyan2006,Dzero_2009,moor2017amplitude,Fischer2018,Shen2018,Kurkjian2019,Sun2020,Lee2023,Phan2023}.
+However, recent advances in terahertz and Raman spectroscopic probes have made direct observation of the SH mode more accessible \cite{SHTerahertz2013,SH_measured_2014,sherman2015higgs,Grasset2018,Kota2024}, in turn prompting a renewed wave of theoretical interest in the amplitude fluctuations \cite{Kos2004,Combescot2006,Barankov2006,Yuzbashyan2006,Dzero_2009,Podolsky2011,Gazit2013,Naoto2015,Cea2016,moor2017amplitude,Fischer2018,Shen2018,Kurkjian2019,Murotani2019,Silaev2019,Sun2020,Lee2023,Phan2023,PhysRevLett.134.066002}.

-The properties of the SH mode in a disorder-free limit are relatively well established in both three-dimensional (3D) \cite{AndrianovPopov,Carlson1973,Kurkjian2019} and two-dimensional (2D) \cite{Phan2023} systems, across weak and strong coupling regimes.
+The properties of the SH mode in a disorder-free limit are relatively well established in both three-dimensional (3D) \cite{AndrianovPopov,Carlson1973,Podolsky2011,Kurkjian2019} and two-dimensional (2D) \cite{Podolsky2011,Gazit2013,Phan2023} systems, across weak and strong coupling regimes.
 However, real materials inevitably contain impurities or other structural imperfections, making it imperative to understand how disorder influences the fluctuations of the superconducting order parameter.
-Despite extensive research of collective responses in dirty superconductors \cite{Smith1995,Reizer2000,Mondal2011,Cea2014,Cea2015,Shtyk2017,kamenev2023field,Dzero2024,Dzero_2_2024,2024BoFan}, a comprehensive description of the spatially-resolved SH dynamics in this limit is still lacking.
+Despite extensive research of collective responses in dirty superconductors \cite{Smith1995,Reizer2000,Mondal2011,Cea2014,Cea2015,Shtyk2017,Silaev2019,kamenev2023field,Dzero2024,Dzero_2_2024,2024BoFan,wang2024higgs}, a comprehensive description of the spatially-resolved SH dynamics in this limit is still lacking.
 In particular, the dispersion relation and the associated long-distance and late-time oscillatory behavior of the SH mode in the presence of disorder remain unknown.
+Another open question is how the SH mode contributes to the nonlinear current response at finite wave vectors.